Skip to main content

 3. The Observers: Key performance trackers, like your running cash balance and every trade you made.

-Because it’s integrated directly with the backtesting engine, anything you add to your strategy automatically gets included in the final chart.
-You won't need to reach for another charting library or build your own visualizations from scratch.
+Because it's wired directly into the backtesting engine, anything you add to your strategy ends up on the final chart.
+No need to grab another library or build visualizations from scratch.

 Using it is straightforward.
-After you've run your backtest with cerebro.run(), you simply call:
+After you run your backtest with cerebro.run(), you call:

 cerebro.plot()